Cool Rare Animals likes to research and write about different species and animal husbandry.

 The Black Bear hamster is also known as the European Black Bear and the Black Syrian hamster.
 Black Bear hamsters are a type of Syrian hamster.
-The hamster world has yet to fully recognized the Black Bear hamster as a true breed.
+The hamster world has yet to fully recognize the Black Bear hamster as a "true breed."

 There is debate as to whether or not the Black Bear is a separate subtype of the Syrian hamster breed or just an offshoot of the Teddy Bear subtype of the Syrian breed.
 Some consider the Black Bear to be a color variation of the long-haired Syrian hamster.
 This hamster type was initially bred for the characteristic markings on its black fur.
 It is a popular hamster breed because of its gentle temperament.